This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 What is Mesothelioma and How Did This Happen?

-Any diagnosis of cancer is difficult to accept, but mesothelioma is rare, and many people don’t know anything about it.
+Any cancer diagnosis is difficult to accept, but mesothelioma is rare, and many people don’t know anything about it.
 Some basic facts about this cancer can help you feel more informed as you go through with treatment and making other choices:

 - Mesothelioma is a rare cancer that begins in the lining of organs in the body, known as the mesothelium.